muhassaf/NativeScript-Sample-Xpensity/README.md

     `tns run ios|android [--emulator]`

     The `--emulator` keyword instructs the CLI to load the iOS simulator or an android emulator depending on the platform you want.
+3. Use the test account to use the app with predefined data or create your own.

+    *Username*:test@nativescript.org

+    *Password*:test